-- To select an object or vertex, move the cursor on top of the object and click the left mouse button.
+- To select an object or vertex, move the cursor on top of the object's outline and click the left mouse button.
 The vertices highlight blue and white when the object is selected.
-To move the vertex or object, double-click, hold down the left mouse button and move with the mouse.
-The vertices highlight green and yellow when you can move the object. - You can select more than one object or vertex by holding down the <shift> key during the selection process.
+To move an object, double-click, hold down the left mouse button and move with the mouse.
+The vertices highlight green and yellow when you can move the object. - To move a vertex, click once on the vertex, then drag it to a new location. - You can select more than one object or vertex by holding down the <shift> key during the selection process.
 To move the objects or vertices, move only one and the rest will follow. - You can select all vertices in an area with your mouse.
 Hold down the left mouse button and sweep the cursor across the vertices you want.
 The area you select is indicated by a box.
 When you let go of the left mouse button, all vertices are selected. - You can deselect a vertex by holding down the <shift> key and clicking the vertex.